jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 expr              -> str | group | chip
 ```

 Hold on, though — all of the members of `expr` can be combined with binary expressions.
-So our rule for binary expressions comes first, where a binary can be a single expression, or two expressions joined with an operator:
+So our rule for binary expressions comes first, where a binary can be a single expression, or an expression and another binary, optionally joined with an operator:

 ```
 query             -> binary+
-binary            -> expr ('AND' | 'OR' | 'NOT' expr)*
-expr              -> str | group | chip
+binary            -> expr (('AND' | 'OR')? binary)* expr              -> str | group | chip
 ```

-The postfix `*` denotes zero-or-more of the previous symbol, and the brackets group a collection of symbols.
-With this rule, `str`, `str AND group`, `str AND (group OR chip)` etc. are all valid.
+There's some new symbols to add to our notation here.
+The postfix `*` denotes zero-or-more of the previous symbol.
+The brackets group a collection of symbols.
+Finally, the postfix `?` denotes that the preceding rule is optional.

+With this rule, `str`, `str AND group`, `str AND (group OR chip)`, and `str str str` etc. are all valid.
+As with Lucene, when there's no explicit operator between expressions, we default to `OR` — so `str str` is interpreted as `str OR str`.

-How do we unpack `str | group | chip`?
+For our next line, how do we unpack `str | group | chip`?
 Well, `str` is what we call a "terminal" — a symbol that represents a token.
 Tokens form the alphabet that makes up a grammar.
 So there's no need to define `str` in our notation.

 Groups are simple to define — they're any possible binary, wrapped in parenthesis: